Cat Mathematics: The Cat's Meow, Population Growth, & Cat Geometry

 For the second question I wanted to know how many cats there would be after 10 years (20 six month intervals) of growth.
 Let's use the equation above to solve for time N, when t = 20, No = 2 cats, and r = 0.7199.
 Therefore, N is computed to be an amazing 3,580,980 cats!
 This enough cats to fill almost 263 standard forty-foot shipping containers!

 Cat Geometry (Circles)

-Next to arithmetic, geometry is probably one of the most practical mathematics that you will ever learn.
-Geometry has all kinds of applications in construction, engineering, and surveying.
+Next to arithmetic, geometry is probably one of the most practical applications for mathematics that you will ever learn.
+Geometry has all kinds of uses in construction, engineering, and surveying as well as design and manufacturing.
 Today, we can apply some simple geometry concepts to cats as well.
 Below is a picture of Circle Cat.